Your Holiday Essentials

 The 15th Century navigator, Ahmad Ibn al-Najdi described the populace of Oman as ‘hospitable and sociable people who love strangers’.
 His portrayal of Oman’s citizens is as accurate today as it was 500 years ago.
 While neighbouring oil-rich countries on the Arabian Peninsula are building skyscrapers, shopping malls and huge convention centres, Oman, the oldest independent state in the Arab world, remains firmly attached to its vivid culture and rich heritage.
 This 11 day tour begins in Muscat, centre for trade on the historic maritime Silk Roads since the 2nd Century AD.
 From here we travel by 4x4 inland, traversing the Al Hajar mountain range, gateway to Oman’s interior.
 These isolated mountains and wadis are home to wolves, foxes, jerboas and gazelle.
 We explore the huge forts of the Jebel Akhdar and the communities built around Oman’s ancient falaj system before taking a flight down to Salalah, where coconut and banana palms replace the ubiquitous date trees of the north.
 From here we dip our toes into the great sand sea, The Rub al Khali otherwise know as ‘the Empty Quarter’ and visit some of the sites associated with the Dhofar Rebellion. most notably the battle of Mirbat fought in 1972.

 This fascinating tour is led by historian, analyst, and desert explorer Eamonn Gearon.
-A former Daily Telegraph stringer for the Arabian Peninsula, he also reviews for the Times Literary Suppplement.
+A former Daily Telegraph stringer for the Arabian Peninsula, he also reviews for the Times Literary Supplement.
 A Middle East specialist, he writes for TV, Jane’s Intelligence, and The Great Courses.
 His work has also appeared in the Daily Mail, London Magazine, and Geographical.

 In recent years, Oman has seldom been in the public eye but the country has played an important part in world history for many centuries occupying as it does a crucial strategic and geographical corner to Arabia and the Indian Ocean.
-Between the seventeenth and nineteenth centuries, Oman built one of the most notable of non-European empires, spanning both the Gulf of Oman and the Indian Ocean.
+Between the seventeenth and nineteenth centuries, Oman built one of the most notable non-European empires, spanning both the Gulf of Oman and the Indian Ocean.
 The southern coast was famous in the ancient world as the source of frankincense.
-The northern was one of the most celebrated seafaring areas of the ancient and medieval world.
+The northern coast was one of the most celebrated seafaring areas of the ancient and medieval world.
 Its contacts with the Middle East, east Africa, the Indian Ocean islands, India and Sri Lanka, even South-East Asia and China, provides a key to an understanding of Asian and African history far beyond its borders.

 - Take part in a true travel odyssey